Hihi21987/Platformer/README.md

 # Puzzle oriented platformer
 ## A singleplayer "co-op" platformer where you have to switch between two characters to progress.
 Each level is beatable and carefully crafted to test problem solving skills using unique interactions between characters and objects.
 Try to beat all 5 of them and don't be afraid to experiment with different mechanics.
-Wait for it to load at the start.
+Wait for it to load at the start or when you refresh the page.

 # Controls
 * Press "S" to switch charater